-33 The (U.S.) National Association of Medical Examiners Forensic Autopsy Performance Standards require the following types of cases to be referred to the CME/C for investigation: 1) deaths due to violence, 2) known or suspected non-natural deaths, 3) unexpected or unexplained deaths when in apparent good health, 4) unexpected or unexplained deaths of infants and children, 5) deaths occurring under unusual or suspicious circumstances, 6) deaths of persons in custody, 7) deaths known or suspected to be caused by diseases constituting a threat to public health, 8) deaths of persons not under the care of a physician.
+32 The (U.S.) National Association of Medical Examiners Forensic Autopsy Performance Standards require the following types of cases to be referred to the CME/C for investigation: 1) deaths due to violence, 2) known or suspected non-natural deaths, 3) unexpected or unexplained deaths when in apparent good health, 4) unexpected or unexplained deaths of infants and children, 5) deaths occurring under unusual or suspicious circumstances, 6) deaths of persons in custody, 7) deaths known or suspected to be caused by diseases constituting a threat to public health, 8) deaths of persons not under the care of a physician.

-34 Mitchell, Roger A., et al., National Association of Medical Examiners Position Paper: Recommendations for the Definition, Investigation, Postmortem Examination, and Reporting of Deaths in Custody, Academic Forensic Pathology Journal, 2017, p.
-606.
+33 Mitchell, Roger A., et al., National Association of Medical Examiners Position Paper: Recommendations for the Definition, Investigation, Postmortem Examination, and Reporting of Deaths in Custody, Academic Forensic Pathology Journal, 2017, p.
+606. 34 Langford, N.J., Therapeutic Misadventure, Med.
+Sci.
+Law, 2010, Volume 50(4), pp. 179-182.